 \subsection{Practical entropy regularization}

-Furthermore, we also incorporate practical regularization for the prediction of unlabeled semantic-visual pairs from the target domain.
+Furthermore, we also incorporate practical regularization for the prediction of unlabeled semantic-visual fusions from the target domain.
 We regularize the metric network by leveraging the property that a target image can only relate to one category from $\mathcal{C}^t$.
-Through enforcing the metric network to reach this property, we can strengthen the network's generalization ability to the target domain.
-To implement this, we design an entropy minimization loss for the target semantic-visual pairs.
-To be specific, for a target image $\textbf{x}_{i}^{t}$, we collect the metric network's outputs of each semantic-visual pair as a vector: $\textbf{Z}_{i}^{t} = \left [\textbf{z}_{i1}^{t}, ..., \textbf{z}_{iK_t}^{t} \right ]$, where $\textbf{z}_{ij}^{t}$ is the output for the pair of $\textbf{x}_{i}^{t}$ and $\textbf{a}_{j}^{t}$.
+Through enforcing the metric network to reach this property, we can strengthen the network's generalization ability for the target domain.
+To implement this, we design an entropy minimization loss for the target semantic-visual fusions.
+To be specific, for a target image $\textbf{x}_{i}^{t}$, we collect the metric network's outputs of each semantic-visual fusion as a vector: $\textbf{Z}_{i}^{t} = \left [\textbf{z}_{i1}^{t}, ..., \textbf{z}_{iK_t}^{t} \right ]$, where $\textbf{z}_{ij}^{t}$ is the output for the fusion of $\textbf{x}_{i}^{t}$ and $\textbf{a}_{j}^{t}$.
 Note that $\textbf{z}_{ij}^{t}$ is collected before the sigmoid layer for avoiding the problem of gradient vanishing.
-Then we use a softmax operation to process $\textbf{Z}_{i}^{t}$, resulting in a probability vector $\textbf{P}_{i}^{t} = \left [\textbf{p}_{i1}^{t}, ..., \textbf{p}_{iK_t}^{t} \right ]$ that describes which category the target image $\textbf{x}_{i}^{t}$ belongs.
-To utilize the target property as indicated above, we propose to minimize the entropy of that probability vector since small entropy implies low-density separation between categories \cite{krause2010discriminative}.
-Formally, the entropy of is defined as:
+Then we use a softmax operation to process $\textbf{Z}_{i}^{t}$, resulting in a probability vector $\textbf{P}_{i}^{t} = \left [\textbf{p}_{i1}^{t}, ..., \textbf{p}_{iK_t}^{t} \right ]$ that describes which category the target image $\textbf{x}_{i}^{t}$ belongs to.
+To reach the property as indicated above, we propose to minimize the entropy of that probability vector since small entropy implies low-density separation between categories \cite{krause2010discriminative}.
+Formally, the entropy loss is defined as: